Vezqi/Notifier/README.md

 Alternatively, give the user a list of all airing shows from database, that way they can directly copy it and not have to work about any typos in the title.
 Alternatively, we could use a levenshtein distance function and compare the show the user is subscribed to and the name of the show in our database.

+- Notifications for animepahe/crunchyroll/funimation releases

+# Known issues

+- checkForNewEpisodes.js reports new episodes 8-ish hours early?
+Has to do with the timestamp of the VPS/the timestamp on the website we're pulling data from.

 Someday this will be less vague, let me know on [Twitter](https://twitter.com/Vezqi) if you want to collaborate. ^^